konfou/konfou.github.io/_posts/2021-03-04-gui-programs-on-wsl.md

 By default  PulseAudio will exit  in 20s  if no client  connection takes place.
-Because that  is probably unwanted behavior the  following can be appended to `etc\pulse\daemon.conf`
+Because that  is probably unwanted behavior the  following can be appended  to `C:\pulse\etc\pulse\daemon.conf`  if the  first verison  is used.

 ```
 exit-idle-time = -1
 ```

 Alternatively  the  `--exit-idle-time=-1`  argument  can  be  used  when running the binary.
 That applies to both versions.
-So someone can make a shortcut that runs
+For the newer version combining with the previous, someone can make a shortcut that runs

 ```
-C:\pulseaudio\bin\pulseaudio.exe --exit-idle-time=-1
+C:\pulse\pulseaudio.exe -F C:\pulse\config.pa --exit-idle-time=-1
 ```

 Then install PulseAudio on the distro